weakish/weakish.github.com/dive-into/osx.md

 I used the arrow key to select the EFI disk for Linux, then I pressed enter and booted into EndeavourOS sucessfully.

-After finished intital setup of EndeavourOS,
+After finished initial setup of EndeavourOS,
 I started the mac holding down the option key again.
 While holding the Control key, I chose to boot into macOS, which also made macOS the default startup disk.